On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we constructed and computed supersymmetric correlation functions involving both local operators and line operators in 3d $\mathcal{N}=4$ theories.
-The local operators are those forming the topological sector \cite{Chester:2014mea}, which is thus compatible with BPS line defects.
-We discussed this setup for $\frac{1}{2}$-BPS line defects both in UV $\mathcal{N}=4$ super Yang-Mills theory on $S^3$ and $\mathcal{N}=4$ SCFTs.
-For dimension one operators, we argued that the vev of the loop operator with specific supersymmetric flavor deformations is the generating functional for integrated defect correlation functions.
-When there is a localization scheme for the vev of the defect, the formula allows us to compute exact defect correlation functions.
+In this work, we have constructed and computed supersymmetric correlation functions involving both local operators and line operators in 3d $\mathcal{N}=4$ theories.
+The local operators are those forming the topological sector \cite{Chester:2014mea}, which has been shown to be compatible with BPS line defects.
+We have described this setup for $\frac{1}{2}$--BPS line defects both in UV $\mathcal{N}=4$ super Yang-Mills theory on $S^3$ and $\mathcal{N}=4$ SCFTs.
+For dimension one operators, we have argued that the vev of the loop operator with specific supersymmetric flavor deformations is the generating functional for integrated defect correlation functions.
+Once the vev of the defect is known, for example by localization, defect correlation functions can be computed.

-We applied this method to the $\frac{1}{2}$-BPS Wilson line in the $U(N_1)_k\times U(N_2)_{-k}$ ABJM model, and we calculated the one and two-point function of dimension one topological operators for Chern-Simons level $k\gg 1$.
-Since this operator is part of the stress tensor multiplet, we managed to relate the one-point function to the so-called bremsstrahlung function, whose expression was rigorously proved only in the case of $N_1=N_2$.
-Our formula extends the derivation to all $\frac{1}{3}$-BPS lines in $\mathcal{N}=6$ SCFT, regardless of the specific details.
+We have applied this method to the $\frac{1}{2}$--BPS Wilson line in the $U(N_1)_k\times U(N_2)_{-k}$ ABJM model and computed the one- and two-point functions of the topological operators of dimension 1 for the Chern-Simons level $k\gg 1$.
+In this limit, the theory becomes perturbative, allowing for an explicit check of our results with an honest Feynman diagram calculation.
+Since this operator is part of the stress tensor multiplet, we managed to relate the one-point function to the so-called bremsstrahlung function, whose expression was rigorously proved only for the case $N_1=N_2$.
+Comparing our perturbative result with those available in the literature \cite{Griguolo:2012iq, Lewkowycz:2013laa, Bianchi:2014laa, Bianchi:2017svd, Bianchi:2017ozk, Bianchi:2018bke, Bianchi:2018scb, Griguolo:2021rke}, we infer an exact formula for the bremsstrahlung valid for all $\frac{1}{3}$--BPS lines in $\mathcal{N}=6$ SCFT, regardless of the specific details of the models.
 We also present the first result for a two-point function in ABJM with BPS line defects.
-We compared our prediction with an honest Feynman diagram computation, showing perfect agreement.
+That is the simplest observable exhibiting crossing symmetry.
+We expect our results to be relevant to extract CFT data and as a crosscheck with other methods, such as bootstrap and integrability.